timojaask/100-days-of-elm/day-05.md

 ## Day 5

-Quick review of Day 4:
+Quick review of day 4:

 It was exciting!
 Yesterday we started looking at how effects are handled by Elm runtime (to be continued today).
 Let's go through new things one at a time: